 The goal of training is to prepare the trainee to be a consultant in pain medicine.
 The pain medicine fellow will interact with several other medical disciplines also concerned with acute and chronic pain medicine in all age groups.
 Comprehensive histories and examinations are emphasized and further diagnostic treatments will contain elements of multiple disciplines.
 The pain fellow will spend sufficient time with other specialties to become familiar with areas relevant to pain medicine.
 For example, he or she will spend some time in neuroradiology for interpretation of x-ray, C.T. scan and MRI exam, or with a psychiatrist to understand psychological factors that affect pain perception.
 Other areas will include physiatry, neurology, anesthesiology (for non-anesthesia residents), and palliative care.

-The fellowship allows the fellow to serve 12 months between our facilities at The Children's Hospital (Everett Tower), OU Medical Center (Presbyterian Tower), and Veterans Affairs Medical Center.
+The fellowship allows the fellow to serve 12 months between our facilities at Oklahoma Children's Hospital, University of Oklahoma Medical Center , and Veterans Affairs Medical Center.

 During the 12 months the fellow should be able to develop skills in different aspects of pain medicine including: